affiliatesolutions/nm404/README.md

 If a request will end up in a 404 error, this plugin redirects the request to the closest similar spelling url in your blog.
 The 301 redirect is done by using the "Levenshtein distance algorithm" to find the closest match.
-The recommended plugin to generate the required sitemap.xml for nm404 is [Better WordPress Google XML Sitemap](https://wordpress.org/plugins/bwp-google-xml-sitemaps/ "Better WordPress Google XML Sitemap").
+The recommended plugin to generate the required sitemap.xml for nm404 is <a href="https://wordpress.org/plugins/bwp-google-xml-sitemaps/" target="_blank">Better WordPress Google XML Sitemap</a>.

 ### Advantages